vertica/spark-connector/examples/scala/README.md

 ### Debugging

 You can debug the examples through JVM remote debugging.
-If using sbt, start with sbt server with `sbt -jvm-debug localhost:5005`.
+If using sbt, start the sbt server with `sbt -jvm-debug localhost:5005`.
 If submitting to our standalone cluster, use `submit-examples-debug.sh` which will also open a remote debug port on `localhost:5005`.
 The process will wait for a connection before continuing.

 Then, configure your IDE to connect to the remote debug address above.